Swapnil0115/SpareMachine_Tekton/README.md

 ## Overview

 This workflow demonstrates how to use a **Tekton Cluster** (running on a spare machine) to automate CI/CD tasks triggered from a main desktop.
-The pipeline pulls code, processes it, and pushes the results to GitHub or a DVC remote.
+The pipeline pulls, processes it, and pushes the results to GitHub.

 ---